 Never Admit Fault

 Even after natural disasters like hurricanes, it’s important to avoid language accepting blame.
 For example, don’t make statements suggesting that you could have done more to prevent damages that occurred.
 Do not admit that any portion of your claim should be excluded due to improper installation, improper maintenance, or wear and tear.
 It is important to understand that policy exclusions are disfavored in the law and that insurance companies often raise them improperly.
 In short, admitting fault may damage the chances of recovering compensation for your claim.

 If you don’t know what happened, do not guess when the insurance adjuster asks you questions.
 While it’s essential to tell the truth, do not provide details that the adjuster does not request.

 Never accept the first offer from an insurance adjuster.
 Avoid settling your claim until you discuss the offer with a qualified property damage attorney.

 How Long Do Insurance Adjusters Have to Respond?

 States require insurance companies to respond to filed claims within a certain period of time.
 In Louisiana, an insurance company has 30 days to begin adjustment of a hurricane claim and 30 days to pay the claim upon receipt of evidence of the amount owed.
 In Texas, insurance companies have 15 days to acknowledge and commence an investigation into your claim.
 Insurers may extend this timeframe to 45 days but must have good reason to do so.

 Talk to an Insurance Claims Lawyer

-To learn more about how to deal with an insurance adjuster on home insurance claims, contact the MIC Firm.
+To learn more about how to deal with an insurance adjuster on home insurance claims, contact My Insurance Case.
 You need a qualified attorney to protect your rights and fight on your behalf.
-The MIC Firm has helped clients recover millions of dollars in insurance disputes.
+My Insurance Case has helped clients recover millions of dollars in insurance disputes.
 Contact us today for a free consultation to see how we can help you.